 Does the thought of discussing the end of your marriage make your stomach churn because you hate the idea of it or fear your fiance’s preferences?
 I was nervous about broaching the conversation with my former fiance, but I did it, and I want you to do the same.

 I know you’re an incredibly powerful and capable woman who can move mountains and cross chasms.
-And, I want you to seize the opportunity to write the terms of your marital partnership agreement and, in the event, control the dissolution of your civil union.
+And, if you’re choosing to memorialize your love with a civil contract (aka marriage), I want you to seize the opportunity to write the terms of your marital partnership agreement that predetermines the legal terms that shall govern a dissolution, if one were ever chosen.

 Prenuptial agreements are like seat belts, parachutes, and oxygen masks on airplanes.

-Asking your fiance to discuss and sign a prenuptial agreement means you want to confirm that your fiance is an ideal match, and if not, gives you the opportunity to choose not to marry. –Yes, I believe men and women who do not agree on how income, assets, expenses and debt will be managed during marriage and in the event of divorce should not marry.
-Why?
+Asking your soon-to-be life and legal partner to discuss and sign a prenuptial agreement means you want to confirm that your fiancé is an ideal match, and if he/she isn’t, gives you the opportunity to choose not to legally marry. –Yes, I believe men/women who don’t agree on how income, assets, expenses and debt will be managed during marriage and distributed in the event of divorce shouldn’t marry.

-There is a 50%, 60% or 70% chance that it will happen to you even if you’re smart, upper or middle class, educated, come from good homes, go to church, give back to the community….etc.
+There’s a 50%, 60% or 70% chance you will divorce, even if you’re smart, upper or middle class, educated, come from good homes, go to church, give back to the community….etc.

 Don’t be scared.
 Choose to use a prenuptial agreement.